-COVER: Springtime at Wake Forest University Reynolda Campus.
+COVER: Luminaries at Wake Forest University Reynolda Campus

 Wake Forest University is committed to administer all educational and employment activities without discrimination because of race, color, religion, national origin, age, sex, veteran status, handicapped status, disability, or genetic information as required by law.
-In addition, Wake Forest rejects hatred and bigotry in any form and adheres to the principle that no person affiliated with Wake forest should be judged or harassed on the basis of perceived or actual sexual orientation, gender identity, or gender expression.
+In addition, Wake Forest rejects hatred and bigotry in any form and adheres to the principle that no person affiliated with Wake Forest should be judged or harassed on the basis of perceived or actual sexual orientation, gender identity, or gender expression.

 Individuals with disabilities or special print-related needs may contact the Learning Assistance Center at 336.758.5929 or lacenter@wfu.edu for more information.
-General 356.756.5727 or facehere with control information.